uri-yanover/4qbits/_posts/2023-03-04-on-suffocation.md

 (Partial translation: Uri Yanover)

 # Economics: waste at multiple levels
 Opportunism's earliest symptom is the government losing motivation to serve anything but niche interests.
-Inherently what follows is the waste of public goods (such as the budget), followed by a waste of productivity, a waste of good will and cohesion and over time - a waste lives.
+Inherently what follows is the waste of public goods (such as the budget), followed by a waste of productivity, a waste of good will and cohesion and over time - a waste of lives.

 During the Soviet stagnation, the economy simply froze solid in its tracks, exhausted by massive defense spending, high investment/low yield civilian projects and the progressively growing burden of corruption and black market dynamics.